 - The Ireland Funds Business Plan Competition

 Dublin area Local Enterprise Offices and Enterprise Ireland arrange a wide range of events to support start-ups.
-Regular startup networking events in the city, such as the very successful First Friday Brekkies, organised by The Digital Hub, are also worth checking out.
+Regular startup networking events in the city organised by The Digital Hub are worth checking out.
 For other meet-ups and events see Startup Digest and Dublin Start-up week.

 Erasmus for Young Entrepreneurs